PureStorage-OpenConnect/arc-px-vmware-faststart/README.md

 - Deployment of a MetalLB load balancer
 - Deployment of Azure Data Services with load balancer endpoints

+# Feedback

+Feedback is welcome and should be submitted via the creation of issues.

 # Credits
 Credit goes to both the EMEA Solutions Architects; Eugenio Grosso and Joe Gardiner for helping in putting this work together.